 Equine photography is no magic trick, everyone can take a decent horse picture, but the key to good horse pictures is spending time understanding the horse believer.
 All animals get a very good sense on our energy, so if we are not comfortable or are scared around them, they will pick up on this energy and react the same way.
 Treat the horse as a close friend be friendly, make it comfortable around your camera equipment before you start to take photographs, hold the camera and lens in your hand, press the shutter button few times to get the horse familiar with the shutter sound, if it does not like the sound start from far let it get used to it then approach it slowly and you will be amazed by the equine photography you achieve.
 Remember if horse photography is your goal, then it’s your job to make your subject is very very comfortable.
 You cannot get great photographs of a horse in one sitting, more time you spend with the horse the more friendly the horse gets with you, once the horse lets you into its world that’s when the magic happens.

 Black & white horse photography: Fine art wall prints

-We also have a variety of other fine art photography prints for sale with a focus on different wildlife such as Arctic wolves, Arctic Fox, Muskoxen, Bears, Bald Eagles and many more.
+We also have a variety of other fine art black horse pictures and fine art photography prints for sale with a focus on different wildlife such as Arctic wolves, Arctic Fox, Muskoxen, Bears, Bald Eagles and many more.
 All of them can be purchased on our online art gallery.